Introduction

 Origin and History

-Moreover, in the year 1924, Sri Kuvalayananda, a yoga researcher and therapist, prescribed Sarvangasana to Mahatma Gandhiji for the treatment of High Blood Pressure.
-It was a historical sequence of letter correspondence on Sarvangasna between Sri Mahatma Gandhiji and Sri Kuvalayananda.
+Moreover, in 1924, Sri Kuvalayananda, a yoga researcher and therapist, prescribed this pose to Mahatma Gandhiji as a treatment for High Blood Pressure.
+It was a historical sequence of letter correspondence on this yoga pose between Sri Mahatma Gandhiji and Sri Kuvalayananda.

-In 1926, Sri Kuvalayananda published a research article on Sarvangasana in his yoga journal Yoga Mimamsa,
+In 1926, Sri Kuvalayananda published a research article on this pose in his yoga journal Yoga Mimamsa,

 Dr. Paul Brunton in his book titled The Secret Search in India narrates his travel history of India during the nineteen-twenties.
-He met a yogi in Madras who demonstrated Sarvangasana and explained its benefits.
+He met a yogi in Madras who demonstrated this yoga pose and explained its benefits.

-Swami Sivananda Saraswati described this posture in his book Yoga Asanas, published in the year 1931,
+Swami Sivananda Saraswati described this posture in his book Yoga Asanas, published in 1931,

 Sarvangasana Meaning